esmero/archipelago-documentation/docs/find_and_replace.md

 !!! warning "Adding New Facets"

-    The default Facet available through Archipelago's Advanced Batch Find and Replace have an important selection made on each individual Facet.
+    The default Facets available through Archipelago's Advanced Batch Find and Replace have an important configuration selection made on each individual Facet.
 For every [new Facet you add](strawberry_key_name_providers.md) for Find and Replace, you need to select the checkboxes for both the 'VBO batch handler' settings to use the `VBO Batch Facet processor`, and the selection within the 'VBO batch handler settings' to `Use URL based facets in VBO Batches`.
-You need to make sure these are selected so that the "visible" list/count of objects you filter with a Facet is respected during actual VBO process execution of batch changes you make for any Find and Replace Actions..
+You need to make sure these are selected so that the "visible" list/count of objects you filter using a Facet is respected during actual VBO process execution of batch changes you make for any Find and Replace Actions.

 ## Simulation Mode